-Classroom Expectations: Classroom expectations in the United States may be quite different from other countries you are more familiar with.
-The class environment tends to be less formal in terms of dress and interactions than other countries.
+Classroom expectations in the United States may be quite different from other countries you are more familiar with.
+The class environment tends to be less formal in terms of dress and interactions.
 However, being punctual and arriving to class on time is important.
 Each class is typically a combination of lectures and discussions where every student is expected to be an active participant throughout the class period.
-Even during lectures students should be engaged.
+Even during lectures, students should be engaged.

 Transcript and Credits Transfers: If you are an incoming transfer student, you must meet the same academic requirements as all Grand Valley students.
 In order to have credits transfer to Grand Valley, you must submit course syllabi in English with a description of all courses.
 It is also helpful to submit coursework so professors can see that the work involved was to the level that they expect.
 All of this information should be submitted to Chris Hendree.